 Charles K. Bellinger, PhD. is Theological Librarian and Associate Professor of Theology and Ethics at Brite Divinity School, Texas Christian University.
 He is author of three books: The Joker Is Satan and So Are We: And Other Essays on Violence and Christian Faith, The Trinitarian Self: The Key to the Puzzle of Violence, and The Genealogy of Violence: Reflections on Creation, Freedom, and Evil.

-Brian Bird is a prolific writer-producer whose TV writing/producing credits include more than 250 episodes of Touched By an Angel, Evening Shade, Step by Step, and The Family Man, as well as numerous TV and feature films.
+Brian Bird, Executive Producer, When Calls the Heart (Hallmark Channel).
+Brian is a prolific writer-producer whose TV credits include more than 250 episodes of Touched By an Angel, Evening Shade, Step by Step, and The Family Man, as well as numerous TV and feature films.
 Brian is co-founder of Believe Pictures (with Michael Landon, Jr.) Together, they have produced two novel inspired films for Fox and they are currently writing and/or producing four films: When Calls the Heart, Deep in the Heart, The Shunning, and Game Time; Tackling the Past.
 Brian is also writing Captives, Fox Searchlight, a film, he is producing with Ken Wales and Ralph Winter.
 Brian also wrote and co-produced Tri-Star’s 2009 film Not Easily Broken.
 His script Call Me Claus was the highest rated cable film of 2002.

 Kathy Bruner is assistant professor of Media Communication and the co-chair of the Media Communication Department at Taylor University where she teaches courses in media, faith and culture, and documentary filmmaking.
 Before coming to Taylor, Kathy taught at Bethel University and Asbury College.
 Between the three schools, Kathy’s students have won, or been nominated for nearly every major Hollywood award.
 Kathy and her husband/colleague, John Bruner, host Taylor’s Envision Film Festival, which has helped launch the careers of many Taylor students, including, Michelle Steffes.
 Kathy is known for her energetic teaching style, holding class sessions in her home, and her decadent brownies.